Minhchuyentoancbn/MoE_PromptCL/README.md

-# Mixture of Experts Meets Prompt-Based Continual Learning
+# Mixture of Experts Meets Prompt-Based Continual Learning (NeurIPS 2024)

 This repository is the official implementation of `Mixture of Experts Meets Prompt-Based Continual Learning` (NeurIPS 2024).